 “Sub-Project” means a sub-project within the meaning of Article 24(6) of the InvestEU Regulation, which corresponds to an Operation under a Framework Operation.

-“Sustainability Proofing Guidance” means ”InvestEU Fund – Sustainability Proofing Guidance” issued in Commission Notice on Technical guidance on sustainability proofing for the InvestEU Fund of 14 April 2021 (C(2021)2632 final) in accordance with Article 8(6) of the InvestEU Regulation.
+“Sustainability Proofing Guidance” means ”InvestEU Fund – Sustainability Proofing Guidance” issued in Commission Notice on Technical guidance on sustainability proofing for the InvestEU Fund of 14 April 2021 (C(2021)2632 final) in accordance with Article 8(6) of the InvestEU Regulation, as may be amended, supplemented or substituted from time to time.

 “Sustainability Proofing Summary” means the summary in accordance with the Sustainability Proofing Guidance, as further specified in Article 8.2.